Benjamin Moore Arborcoat Stain Review 2.7/5 (176)

 Arborcoat retails for $59.99 a gallon.
 Nine gallons were used for the 1,000-square-foot deck at a cost of $0.59 per square foot.

-No mold or mildew was present at the one-year mark.
-The zinc oxide in the formula definitely seemed to help.
+At the one-year mark, no mold or mildew was present.
+The zinc oxide in the formula definitely helped.

-We found the Arborcoat to be difficult to apply.
+We found the Arborcoat to be challenging to apply.
 As with most water-based formulas, the Arborcoat dried fast and displayed overlap marks.
-Adding the clear topcoat did help even out the appearance somewhat.
 The stain applies like paint and dries on top of the wood.
-We were skeptical about the appearance and whether the stain would make it through the winter (it did not).
+I was skeptical about the appearance and whether the stain would make it through the winter (it did not).

 There was no visible darkening of the stain except for some dirt that accumulated on top of the finish.

-The customer was so displeased with the condition of the deck after less than one year that they requested that the Arborcoat be removed.
+After less than a year, the customer was so displeased with the deck’s condition that they requested that the Arborcoat be removed.
 A traditional deck stain stripper did not remove the stain or topcoat.
 Power-sanding was needed, which cost the unfortunate consumer a substantial amount of money.

 Benjamin Moore’s Arborcoat did not perform well in a cold-weather state and on a newly built deck.
 The unnatural appearance was reason enough not to use the stain, but the peeling and difficulty of removal really were tough to swallow.
 We’d suggest choosing from our top-rated deck stains instead.